 As one can see, this cover shows what the game is about: a lonely black cat against the injustices of modern society.
 Actually, it’s just a collection of mini-games.
 And this cat must be the most hated animal around, look at the faces of the people in the windows!
 Come on, the poor cat is hanging in there for his life!
 Have some sympathy!

 And I just love the title screen and its tune.
 Check it out!

 Even in a PC speaker, this little tune is great!
 And the title screen is quite nice, with the top score and everything as graffiti.
 Better than having the title of the game over a black background.

-Aaaaaand speaking about black backgrounds, there’s the menu screen.
+Aaaaaand speaking about black backgrounds, check out the menu screen.
 It is pretty basic, with the joystick config and the difficulty levels, which I have to admit, naming them after cat names is just adorable.

-According to the game description, you control a black cat named Fred, who has to climb trash cans, then a fence, and then hang on clotheslines with mice while avoiding the dog and objects thrown through the windows when open.
+According to the game description, you control a black cat named Fred and you have to climb trash cans, then a fence, and then hang on clotheslines with mice (who chew on the clotheslines) while avoiding a dog and objects thrown through the windows when open.
 And your objective is to get inside one of the windows.

 In each window there’s one of the several mini-games waiting for you.

 My favourite ones are the giant cheese room and the one with the fish-bowl.
 I mean, look at the size of that cheese!
 And you have to get the mice that live inside it!
 Holy Cheddar, Batman!